|

 10 Jukebox On the Moon

-The enterprising trio known as The Lost Patrol has just released Midnight
+The enterprising trio known as The Lost Patrol

-Matinée, a self-produced and self-released CD.
-Consisting of newcomer,
+has just released Midnight Matinée, a self-produced and self-released

-Mollie Israel, who came into the band earlier in 2008.
-She has taken over
+CD.
+Consisting of newcomer, Mollie Israel, who came into the band earlier

-the singing and plays harp as well; there is also Stephen Masucci, on
+in 2008.
+She has taken over the singing and plays harp as well; there

-guitar, bass, omnichord and “programming” as well as Michael
+is also Stephen Masucci, on guitar, bass, omnichord and “programming”

-Williams who plays 12-string acoustic guitar.
-They are collectively a
+as well as Michael Williams who plays 12-string acoustic guitar.
+They

-trio who have their own brand of sugary neo-psychedelia with a hint of
+are collectively a trio who have their own brand of sugary neo-psychedelia

-surf guitar in there underneath layers of stuff.
-Being as independent
+with a hint of surf guitar in there underneath layers of stuff.
+Being

-the tracks from Midnight Matinée.
+chance to hear the tracks from Midnight Matinée.

 The album is a delightful piece of rich white cake, you know the kind: